Decembrist revolt: Decembrists in Siberia

-Wives of many Decembrists followed their husbands into exile.
-The expression Decembrist wife is a Russian symbol of the devotion of a wife to her husband.
+Wives of many Decembrists, as well as some nieces and sisters, followed their husbands into exile.
+The term Dekabristka ("Decembrist wife") is a Russian symbol of the devotion of a wife to her husband.
 Maria Volkonskaya, the wife of the Decembrist leader Sergei Volkonsky, notably followed her husband to his exile in Irkutsk.
 Despite the spartan conditions of this banishment, Sergei Volkonsky and his wife Maria took opportunities to celebrate the liberalising mode of their exile.
 Sergei took to wearing an untrimmed beard (rejecting Peter the Great's reforms and salon fashion), wearing peasant dress and socialising with many of his peasant associates with whom he worked the land at his farm in Urik.
 Maria, equally, established schools, a foundling hospital and a theater for the local population.
 Sergei returned after 30 years of his exile had elapsed, though his titles and land remained under royal possession.
 Other exiles preferred to remain in Siberia after their sentences were served, preferring its relative freedom to the stifling intrigues of Moscow and Saint Petersburg, and after years of exile there was not much for them to return to.
 Many Decembrists thrived in exile, in time becoming landowners and farmers.
 In later years, they became idols of the populist movement of the 1860s and the 1870s as the Decembrists' advocacy of reform (including the abolition of serfdom) won them many admirers, including the writer Leo Tolstoy.

 During their time in exile, the Decembrists fundamentally influenced Siberian life.
 Their presence was most definitely felt culturally and economically, political activity being so far removed from the "pulse of national life" so as to be negligible.
 While in Petrovsky Zavod, Decembrists taught each other foreign languages, arts and crafts, and musical instruments.
 They established "academies" made up of libraries, schools, and symposia.
 In their settlements, Decembrists were fierce advocates of education, and founded many schools for natives, the first of which opened at Nerchinsk.
 Schools were also founded for women, and soon exceeded capacity.
 Decembrists contributed greatly to the field of agriculture, introducing previously unknown crops such as vegetables, tobacco, rye, buckwheat, and barley, and advanced agricultural methods such as hothouse cultivation.
 Trained doctors among the political exiles promoted and organized medical aid.
 The homes of prominent exiles like Prince Sergei Volkonsky and Prince Sergei Trubetskoi became social centers of their locales.
 All throughout Siberia, the Decembrists sparked an intellectual awakening: literary writings, propaganda, newspapers, and books from European Russia began to circulate the eastern provinces, the local population developing a capacity for critical political observation.
 The Decembrists even held a certain influence within Siberian administration; Dimitry Zavalishin played a critical role in developing and advocating Russian Far East policy.
 Although the Decembrists lived in isolation, their scholarly activities encompassed Siberia at large, including its culture, economy, administration, population, geography, botany, and ecology.
 Despite restricted circumstances, the Decembrists accomplished an extraordinary amount, and their work was deeply appreciated by Siberians.